- Bachelor of Fine Arts

-The B.F.A. in Design & Technical Theatre introduces the student to all aspects of the theatre and is coupled with an extensive breadth of liberal arts requirements drawing from many other disciplines throughout the University.
-The program is designed for the student who intends to pursue further graduate study in theatre, a professional theatre career, or who may choose to enter a related profession where design and technology skills are highly desirable.
+The B.F.A. in Theatre Design & Technology introduces the student to all aspects of theatre and is coupled with an extensive breadth of liberal arts requirements drawing from many other disciplines throughout the University.
+The program is designed for the student who intends to pursue a professional theatre career, graduate study in theatre, or who may choose to enter a related profession where design and technology skills are highly desirable.

-There are no areas of specialization in design or technical production at the B.F.A. level; rather, students are exposed to all facets of design and technology through selected coursework taken in all of the areas.
+The core curriculum in this B.F.A. program allows the student to learn all facets of theatre design and technology.
+Through upper level courses and elective options students can hone their skills in a specified career path such as costumes, lighting, scenery, sound, or technical direction.
 Throughout the course of study, students must demonstrate a talent and ability in more than one area of the art form.
-Training also involves active participation in the production program and the opportunity to design fully produced mainstage productions.
-Emphasis on "hands-on" learning in the theatre and laboratories with state-of-the-art equipment is at the core of the Design & Technology Program.
+Training also involves active participation in the production program and the opportunity to design fully-produced mainstage productions.
+Emphasis on hands-on learning in the theatre and laboratories with state-of-the-art equipment is at the core of the Design & Technology Program.

-In addition to completing the required coursework, students enrolled in design/technology emphasis program must participate in a portfolio review at the end of each semester of their sophomore and junior years.
+In addition to completing the required coursework, students enrolled in the design and technology program must participate in a portfolio review at the end of each semester beginning with their sophomore year.
 Furthermore, additional mid-term assessments may be required at the discretion of the Director or the Design & Technology Program Director.
 Students must successfully complete these assessments to be allowed to continue in the program.

 NOTE: Some major requirements will fulfill specific GEF requirements.
 Please see the curriculum requirements listed below for details on which GEFs you will need to select.